EthanReed517/Marvel-Mods-Gimp-Scripts/Export Textures/By Asset Type/Advanced Textures for Next-Gen (Primary Texture)/README.md

      - `Alchemy 5`: This option will not change the texture
    - **Console** has no impact on PC textures.
  - **Steam**:
-   - Textures will be exported as DXT1 dds files unless modified by other settings.
+   - Textures will be exported as DXT1 dds files.
    - **Advanced Texture Type**:
-	 - `Normal Map`: Changes the export to DXT5 .dds.
+	 - `Normal Map`: Modifies the texture to the yellow normal map style required by the Steam version.
 Adds "_n" to the end of the file name.
 	 - `Specular Map`: Adds "_s" to the end of the file name.
 	 - `Gloss/Emissive Map`: Adds "_g" to the end of the file name.
 	 - `Environment Mask`: Adds "_m" to the end of the file name.